 critical text - A scholarly slang term most often used to refer to what the Greek New Testament looks like if it is generally constructed by relying heavily on the much fewer but oldest manuscripts of the New Testament.
+These manuscripts were generally produced in the 2nd to the 4th centuries AD.

 Dead Sea scrolls - A broad general title for all of the ancient manuscripts found in various caves in the vicinity of the Dead Sea on the east side of Israel.
 The Dead Sea scrolls are generally all dated to have been written from the third century BC to the first century AD.
 Every book of the Old Testament, now also including Esther and Nehemiah, can be found in either fragments of scrolls or nearly complete copies of scrolls among the Dead Sea scrolls.